IMDA released MGF v1.5 at ATxSummit 2026. One case study shows what enforcement-layer governance actually requires. Read the analysis →

 The complete design of who holds override authority over an AI system, under what conditions they must exercise it, and what happens technically when they do.

-Having a kill switch and having override architecture are different things.
 A kill switch is a mechanism.
-Override architecture is the system of authority, triggers, escalation paths, and technical enforcement that makes the kill switch function as governance rather than emergency recovery.
-It answers: who holds override authority for each AI system in production?
-Under what conditions must they exercise it?
-What is the escalation path if they are unavailable?
-What does the system do while it waits?
-These are design questions, with specific, auditable answers.
+Override architecture is the complete system of authority, triggers, escalation paths, and technical enforcement that makes the kill switch function as governance rather than emergency recovery.
+It answers who holds override authority for each system in production, under what conditions they must exercise it, the escalation path if they are unavailable, and what the system does while it waits.

-Most organisations know who could theoretically halt an AI system.
-Override architecture means knowing who is required to, under what specific conditions, with what information in hand.
+You probably know who could theoretically halt your AI system.
+Override architecture means knowing who is required to, under what specific conditions, and with what information in hand.
+The first is awareness.
+The second is architecture.

 Human Ratification Gate